bhoomiy/My_AIML_Journey/README.md

 # My AIML Journey
 This repo is all about me and my studies.
 Gotta have something to keep myself consistent.
+Stay Tuned!!